AdaCore/training_material/courses/codepeer/labs/cruise/instructions.rst

 * Change the default level of analysis to 2.

-The corresponding switch is `-level`
+The corresponding switch is `--level`

 * Add multiprocessing to "0" cores (ie. let the tool chose).